Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: The Lagrangian Formulation

+where we have used the Euler-Lagrange equations \eqref{eq:EulerLagrangeEquations} in the last line.
+Hence, the Euler-Lagrange equations \eqref{eq:EulerLagrangeEquations} imply the canonical equations of motion:

-Going the other way, one can also show that the canonical equations of motion imply the Euler-Lagrange equations, so the two sets of equations are fully equivalent.
-The canonical equations of motion provide an alternative way to encode the system's dynamics, known as the Hamiltonian formulation.
+By a similar calculation going the other way, one can also show that the canonical equations of motion imply the Euler-Lagrange equations, so the two sets of equations are equivalent.
+The canonical equations of motion therefore make it possible to encode the system's dynamics in an alternative way, known as the Hamiltonian formulation.